The official currency of Cambodia is the riel (KHR). The unofficial currency is the United States dollars (USD).

 What's the best way to take money to Cambodia: Travel card, credit card or debit card?

 Use a combination of travel money options for your trip to Cambodia.
-Credit cards make a great travel companion.
+Credit cards make the perfect travel companion.
 You can make interest-free purchases and there are a number of conveniences like emergency card replacement, access to emergency cash and complimentary insurances to protect you, your family and the things you buy.

 You can take a travel card preloaded with U.S Dollars and withdraw USD from an ATM in Cambodia.
 USD can be used almost everywhere.
 Travel card ATM fees can be lower than debit card ATM withdrawal fees, Cambodia is one country where a travel card can work in your favour.